Britney Spears’ Niece Maddie Aldridge Remains In ‘Critical But Stable’ Condition

 As People reports, an anonymous source tells the magazine that Britney has flown to Louisiana to be with her family as they pray for Maddie’s speedy recovery.
 Britney herself has said little about her niece’s plight, except to post a photo of her on Twitter along with a simple caption.

-Need all the wishes and prayers for my niece ???? pic.twitter.com/lTlVQmNEh5
+Need all the wishes and prayers for my niece???? pic.twitter.com/lTlVQmNEh5

 — Britney Spears (@britneyspears) February 6, 2017